Kevin De Bruyne: Manchester City's majestic midfielder, made in the Bundesliga

 More was to follow.
 De Bruyne's cross set up Nicklas Bendtner to equalise in the DFL Supercup against Bayern in August 2015, before the Belgian's penalty in the shootout proved to be his parting gift to the Wolves.
 They lifted another trophy and then earned three times as much as what they had spent on their gifted midfielder by selling him to City.

-De Bruyne's reputation has since sky-rocketed during his time in Manchester, and he is now widely regarded as one of the best players on the planet.
+De Bruyne's reputation has since sky-rocketed during his time in Manchester, and he is now widely regarded as one the greatest players English football has ever seen.

-A five-time Premier League winner and the fastest player in the division’s history to reach 50 assists, De Bruyne has finished as the leading provider in England’s top tier on four occasions.
+A six-time Premier League winner and the fastest player in the division’s history to reach 50 assists, De Bruyne has finished as the leading provider in England’s top tier on four occasions.
 In 2019/20, he equalled Thierry Henry’s single-season assist record (20), which was set in 2002/03.
+He's now second in the league's all-time rankings with his 113 assists.

 "What I’ve seen from Kevin is just incredible," former Man City teammate Sergio Aguero once said.
 "From nowhere he gives you a pass that you weren’t even expecting.